PECTORAL IMPLANTS In Tijuana

 Don’t hesitate to ask your doctor any questions you may have, especially those regarding your expectations and concerns about the results.

-If you’re having extensive pec imlants surgery, discuss the possibility of having blood drawn ahead of time with your doctor.
-Your own blood can be used to help replace the blood and other fluids you’ll lose during surgery if your doctor feels this is necessary.
+If you’re having extensive pec implant surgery, discuss the possibility of having blood drawn ahead of time with your doctor.
+Your blood can be used to help replace the blood and other fluids you’ll lose during surgery if your doctor feels this is necessary.

 Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding vitamins, iron tablets, and certain medications.
 If you develop a cold or an infection of any kind, especially a skin infection, your procedure will have to be postponed.